carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 Note that by default, this pass only runs for the "statepoint-example" or "core-clr" gc strategies.
-You will need to add your custom strategy to this whitelist or use one of the predefined ones.
+You will need to add your custom strategy to this list or use one of the predefined ones.

 As an example, given this code: